 We believe markets in our investment universe are broadly efficient and therefore asset allocation is the key element.
 Our investment process is focused on identifying the sectors that sit within our chosen themes and constructing a diversified portfolio within those sectors.

-This a thematic fund, although the identification of themes does not in itself lead to successful investment and the evolution of pricing power of underlying companies within the theme must be followed.
+This is a thematic global equity fund, although the identification of themes does not in itself lead to successful investment and the evolution of pricing power of underlying companies within the theme must be followed.

 Success lies in identifying broad themes and the companies that take advantage of those themes.
 This leads us to select appropriate baskets of investments within our chosen themes, rather than picking individual stocks.